karammulc/Bar-Management-Project/README.md

 # Bar Management Project

 This repository contains an anonymized version of a beer inventory analysis project for a local bar and kitchen.
 Fictional beer names, inspired by pets and creative input from friends, have been used to maintain client confidentiality while showcasing the full capabilities of the dashboard.
+You'll find some of the pets who inspired these beer names at the bottom of this markdown!

 ## Project Overview